 With their DesignSpark community home to half a million engineers facing this very challenge, RS Components wanted to provide them with a free and easy-to-use online solution – turning to long-term technical partner Box UK to help make this happen.

 The Obsolescence Manager tool we built provides engineers with the lifecycle status of the parts they use, enabling them to proactively manage obsolescence across the lifetime of their projects.
 Not only this, but information about up to 70 million alternative parts is available should obsolescence be an issue, and integration with the RS Online site makes it easy to buy from a selection of over 400,000 suitable products.

 RS Components is supporting game-changing projects throughout the engineering community with a game-changing system of their own.
 If you too have a problem that needs an innovative technical solution get in touch today – and see what we can do.

 Having worked closely with RS Components since 2013, Box UK has helped the electronics giant grow DesignSpark into a vibrant, engaged community of over 500,000 engineers worldwide.
 To ensure that the platform continues to serve this audience successfully, however, RS Components is always searching for opportunities to help engineers perform their roles more effectively and efficiently.
-So when product lifecycle management emerged as a key issue from over 100,000 surveys received from their customer base over an 18-month period, RS Components decided to tackle the challenge head-on, by building a dedicated tool right into the DesignSpark platform.
+So when product lifecycle management emerged as a key issue from over 100,000 surveys received from their customer base over an 18-month period, RS Components decided to tackle the challenge head-on, through the development of a bespoke software tool that would sit within the DesignSpark platform.

 The tool, Obsolescence Manager, supports engineers in navigating the product lifecycle at the crucial design stage of a project, pro-actively communicating issues around obsolescence as well as highlighting potential solutions – and it all begins with engineers creating a list of potential parts they might use.